 Food companies capitalizing on the rising demand for healthy choices.

-Logos Examples: I Can’t Believe It’s Not Butter underscore organic and vegan offerings
+Logos Examples: I Can’t Believe It’s Not Butter underscore the health benefits

-This I Can’t Believe It’s Not Butter ad hinges on the two words “organic” and “vegan" to prove the point that they’re “made with the goodness of plants.”
+This I Can’t Believe It’s Not Butter ad hinges on the health benefits to prove their point.
 Of the types of persuasive techniques in advertising, logos will build your brand as the most logical, functional and helpful option.

 Up Next